 A world-class musician, composer, arranger and educator, Diego Rivera has entertained audiences for over 20 years.
 Rivera is known for his muscular tone and unique blend of straight-ahead mainstream jazz fused with music inspired by his Latino background and heritage.
-He currently holds a tenured appointment as Associate Professor of Jazz Saxophone at Michigan State University where he also serves as Associate Director of Jazz Studies.
+He is a tenured Associate Professor of Jazz Saxophone at Michigan State University where he also serves as Associate Director of Jazz Studies.

 Rivera was born in Ann Arbor, MI and raised ‘just up the road’ in East Lansing, MI.
 Born into a Mexican-American family, his Chicano heritage has always been important to him and shaped his creative endeavors.
 His parents named him after the famed muralist, Diego Rivera.
-A trip to the Detroit Institute of Arts at a young age inspired him to make his own mark as an artist not with the brush, rather with the Saxophone.
+A trip to the Detroit Institute of Arts at a young age inspired him to make his own mark with the Saxophone rather than the brush.
 He attended Michigan State University where he studied with Andrew Speight, Branford Marsalis, Ron Blake and Rodney Whitaker.

 Rivera has several credits to his name as a recording artist, composer and arranger.
-His newest project Connections will be released in the summer of 2019 on Posi-Tone Records.
-Rivera’s debut recording, Hercules was released in 2006 on his record label, Rivera Records.
+His latest project Connections was released on Posi-Tone Records and was the “Highest Debut” on the Jazz Radio Charts.
+Rivera’s first recording, Hercules was released in 2006 on his record label, Rivera Records.
 His sophomore release, The Contender (D- Clef Records 2013) received national critical acclaim reaching the Top 10 on the JazzWeek Radio Charts.
 He has also appeared on several recordings as a sideman on the Posi-Tone, Mack Avenue and Detroit Music Factory Record Labels.

-Rivera is a passionate educator who believes, “To be a Jazz Musician, is to be a Jazz Educator.”
-He has presented masterclasses at schools and universities both in the United States and abroad.
-Currently, he is Associate Professor of Jazz Saxophone and Associate Director of Jazz Studies at Michigan State University’s College of Music.
+Rivera is a passionate educator and has presented masterclasses at schools and universities both in the United States and abroad.
+He is Associate Professor of Jazz Saxophone and Associate Director of Jazz Studies at Michigan State University’s College of Music.
 In 2019 he was awarded the Dortha J. and John D. Withrow Teaching Award, the College of Music’s highest honor for excellence in teaching and scholarly achievement.
-He is musical director of the award-winning ensemble, MSU Jazz Octet I. It is the College of Music’s premiere Jazz Combo made up of the Jazz Studies Program’s most talented student-musicians.
+He is musical director of the award-winning ensemble, MSU Jazz Octet I, the College of Music’s premiere Jazz Combo made up of the Jazz Studies Program’s most talented student-musicians.
 Several of Professor Rivera’s former students enjoy careers as professional musicians performing with artists such as: Wynton Marsalis and the Jazz at Lincoln Center, The Birdland Big Band, The Count Basie Orchestra, The DIVA Jazz Orchestra and the multi-GRAMMY Award winning group, Snarky Puppy.